PFP Application

 Please apply before the deadline.

-Check your posting results
+January 2027: Check your posting results

-You’ll find out your outcome on the Polytechnic Foundation Programme Admissions Exercise website.
+You will find out your outcome on the Polytechnic Foundation Programme Admissions Exercise website.

 You will need to either: